KeyboardIsMagic/KeyboardIsMagic/README.md

 Interested in all things technology, passionate about AI , ML, and Outer Space :alien:.
 Enjoy creating and designing games, web/mobile applications, and solving complex problems.

 * 🌍  I'm based in Tacoma, WA
-* 🧠  I'm learning Python, C#, and .NET MAUI
+* 🧠  I'm learning C#, and .NET MAUI

 ### Skills